beastalvarado/Event-ID-4625---Failed-Login-Attempts/README.md

 # EventID-4625 Failed Login Attempts
 ---
 ## Objective
 This project demonstrates how to detect Windows Failed Login Attempts (Event ID 4625) using Splunk.
-It covers simulating failed logins, collecting logs, and writing SPL queries to identify suspicious activity such as unauthorized access attempts or brute-force attacks.
-This serves as a practical example of security monitoring in a SIEM environment.
-I will also create an alert for future failed attempts.
+I simulated failed logins, analyzed the logs with SPL, and created a real-time alert to detect repeated login failures.
+This shows how to apply threat detection in a SIEM environment.
 ---
 ### Tools Used
 -Windows Server / Windows Workstation